We are pleased to have you serve as an approved mentor in our

-A mentor exercises a servant-leadership style, not a dictatorial one.
-The goal is to help make those who are under them successful, not for those under them to make their superior or their ministry successful.
-Also, mentors are not merely ministry supervisors.
-The Gordon-Conwell mentoring paradigm is one in which a mentor models openness to the student and expresses sincere interest in their personal and spiritual development.
+A mentor exercises a biblical, servant-leadership style, not a dictatorial one.
+Our goal needs to be to help make those who are under us succeed, not for those we supervise to make us or our ministry appear superior or successful.
+Mentors are not merely ministry supervisors; rather, they model openness to the student and express sincere interest in their personal, vocational and spiritual development.
 Mentors share their experiences and lessons from their own ministry and spiritual lives with the students.

-Gordon-Conwell wants to move toward having each church at which a student does their Mentored Ministry have supportive Lay Committees.
-The committee would involve about 3 – 4 lay people meeting with the student twice a semester/unit for the purpose of encouragement and constructive feedback.
-These people would need to have personally observed the student in their ministry and could include, but not consist entirely of, youth.
-We would like mentors to help facilitate this as appropriate to their context.
+Gordon-Conwell encourages each church at which a student does their Mentored Ministry to seek to form supportive Lay Committees.
+A committee would include about three to four lay people who have been exposed to the student’s ministry and who would meet with the student twice a semester (or unit) as a group for the purpose of sharing encouragement and constructive feedback.
+Mentors should help facilitate this as appropriate in their context.